§valuation

 What is a good EV/EBITDA multiple?

 There is no universal number.
 A good EV/EBITDA multiple is one you can defend with comps that match your risk profile and size.
+For reference, median EV/EBITDA multiples vary widely by sector: software and SaaS companies often trade at 15-25x, while manufacturing and logistics businesses typically fall in the 7-12x range.
+Damodaran's January 2026 dataset at NYU Stern provides detailed sector-level benchmarks.

-Why do ev/ebitda multiples by industry vary so much?
+Why do EV/EBITDA multiples by industry vary so much?

-How do I make my ev/ebitda multiple more defendable?
+How do I make my EV/EBITDA multiple more defendable?

 Start here

-Understand your company’s value with confidence
+Understand your company’s value with confidence.

 Get a free instant estimate, then upgrade to an investor-ready report without booking any consultants.